HeleiWang/hangman/README.txt

 Some graphic work is referenced to http://www.hangman.no/ and http://www.tabletalkatlarrys.com/index.php/2011/06/i-still-love-to-eat-quadruple-coronory-bypass-surgery/.

 The app is not only used for Android study by Helei Wang.
 It is not for profit.
-Helei Wang held the whole copyright of the codes.
+Helei Wang helds the whole copyright of the codes.
 Please delete it within 24hours after downloading.

 --How to install it on Android Phone: